 The Augusta Golf and Country Club is a stunningly beautiful site.
 It’s maintained in perfect condition by a silent and nearly invisible staff of greenskeepers and support personnel.
-Augusta may be the premium example of perfection, but the same general maintenance principles apply at every course.
+Augusta may be the premium example of perfection, but the same general maintenance principles apply to every course.

 Equipment washing stations, wash water recycling systems and soil and groundwater remediation systems form part of a professional maintenance program.
-There are controlled areas for fueling vehicles, specialized stations for washing carts and maintenance equipment as well as contained chemical mixing, loading and storage areas.
+There are controlled areas for fueling vehicles, specialized stations for washing carts and maintenance equipment, as well as contained chemical mixing, loading and storage areas.
 Golf course chemicals can be highly hazardous if allowed to filter into the soil or groundwater.
 Professional course maintainers invest heavily in specialized waste management and washing equipment like chemical containment pads.
 It’s all part of maintaining the green.

 Maintaining the Green on the Golf Course

 Tees are the starting point for every golfer.
 It might be a short but intimidating par three or a long and involved par five.
 No matter what a golfer faces, it’s critical that their tee-off surface be flat, level and weed-free.
 Tees take a lot of beating where divots slash the turf and errant clubs beat the ground.
 Maintainers constantly fix gouges and dips, using specialized sand and repurposed sod.
 Most courses depend on durable bentgrass or ryegrass for tees.
-During the spring, turfkeepers mow tees higher than in summer and fall months.
+During the spring, turfkeepers mow tees higher than in the summer and fall months.
 This promotes early root strengthening.
 Shady tee areas require more attention than sunnier spots, and this can involve specialized fertilizer mixes.

 Fairways tend to undulate, curve and offer obstacles intended to frustrate the most patient player.
 However, that’s part of the master plan.
-Maintaining fairways to play at “summer rules” at all times requires constant mowing, frequent fertilizing and intermittent irrigation.
+Maintaining fairways to play at “summer rules” at all times requires constant mowing, frequent fertilizing, and intermittent irrigation.
 Again, bentgrass and ryegrass are popular fairway plants as they’re tough and easy on upkeep.
-Regular mowing keeps fairway grass short and allows clippings being left on the turf and recycled as top-dress compost.
+Regular mowing keeps fairway grass short and allows clippings to be left on the turf and recycled as top-dress compost.
 Chemical fertilizers are common on fairways.
 Knowledgeable groundskeepers apply fertilizers at daybreak to minimize player exposure.

 - Rough and Bunkers